Atlanta Hawks' asking price for Dejounte Murray revealed

 If the Hawks do trade Murray, it would be largely in order to get draft capital back.
 The Hawks sent a package centered around three first-round picks and a pick swap to the San Antonio Spurs for Murray, mortgaging their entire future for a shot at success with Young and Murray.

 With no draft assets to build with, the Hawks have little option but to tear it all down and start fresh, trading Murray for future-driven pieces.
-The Hawks are asking for two first-round picks and a quality player, per Yahoo Sports.
+The Hawks are asking for two first-round picks and a quality player, per Yahoo!
+Sports' Jake Fischer.

 Murray is a fringe All-Star.
 His reputation for solid defense combined with 21.4 points on 39 percent shooting from deep makes him an attractive second piece for a middling team like Atlanta, or an elite third option for the league's title favorites.